oplohmann/Loomi/README.md

 # Loomi
-Little framework to have Go-style concurrency in Java using channels and virtual threads from project Loom (JDK19 with preview features or newer)
+Little framework to have Go-style concurrency in Java using channels and virtual threads from project Loom (see https://openjdk.org/projects/loom/).

 Requirements: